 - Your referral must use your unique referral link when he or she signs up

 - Your referral must complete the screening questions for your referred project (and in the same session they signed up)

 - Your referral must participate and be paid, for the project you referred them to

 - Your referral must join a study paying a minimum of $100

 - Your referral must participate in a new project that none of your other referrals have already participated in (note: You can earn up to five $50 referrals per study)

-After participating with the company myself, I highly recommend looking into Respondent for legitimate and well-paying study opportunities.
-It is a reputable market research company with high standards that also pays very well, compared to its competitors.
+After participating with Respondent.io myself, I highly recommend becoming a respondent for legitimate and well-paying study opportunities.
+It is a reputable market research company with high standards that also pays very well.

-My experiences with Respondent have all been positive; I have appreciated getting selected quickly and getting paid fast.
+My experiences with Respondent.io have all been positive; I have appreciated getting selected quickly and getting paid fast.

 Like with all survey companies, you can’t expect to make a full-time living participating as a respondent; but if you’re looking for a source of extra cash from time to time, this is a neat survey opportunity that I think you will enjoy.

 Is this gig worth it?
 I think so.
 Apply for some of the best respondent jobs below.